New Sign Uncertainty Principles: Numerical Evidence

+as predicted by Conjecture \ref{conj:A+11dconj}.
+In particular, this rules out the aforementioned relation between $\A_+(1)$ and the golden ratio.

-where $\varphi=\frac{1+\sqrt{5}}{2}$ denotes the golden ratio.
-Unfortunately, this coincidence stops at $k=7$, and from then onwards our numerical value of $q_+(k)$ seems to be slightly larger than that of \eqref{eq:goldenfloor}.
-Nevertheless, one can check that, for $8\leq k\leq 43$, we have $q_+(k-1)<\left\lfloor {(k-1)^2\varphi}\right\rfloor<q_+(k)$, which means that $k=\A_+^{\textup{disc}}(\left\lfloor {(k-1)^2\varphi}\right\rfloor)+1$ for $8\leq k\leq 43$, in support of Conjecture \ref{conj:discFTfeaspairs}.
-Moreover, the first author together with Henry Cohn and David de Laat have unpublished numerical data in strong support of an upper bound for $\A_+(1)$ which starts with $0.558\ldots$ The function attaining the latter bound is a polynomial multiple of a Gaussian, and exhibits a shape which is remarkably akin to the plot in Figure \ref{figure:1}; in particular, it appears to vanish identically in similar intervals.
+The most outstanding feature of our numerics is the possibility that a minimizer for $\A_+(1)$ vanishes identically in certain intervals; see Figure \ref{figure:1}.
+The first author together with Henry Cohn and David de Laat have unpublished numerical data in strong support of an upper bound for $\A_+(1)$ which starts with $0.558\ldots$ The function attaining the latter bound is a polynomial multiple of a Gaussian, and exhibits a shape which is remarkably akin to the plot in Figure \ref{figure:1}; in particular, it appears to vanish identically in similar intervals.
 It is worth pointing out that, since $q_s(k)$ seems to grow quadratically with $k$, the error of ${k}(2q_s(k)+1)^{-\tfrac12}$ is of the order $O(k^{-1})$.
 Therefore, in order to obtain a ~3-digit approximation of the limit of ${k}(2q_s(k)+1)^{-\tfrac12}$, as $k\to\infty$, one would have to set $k\approx 10^3$ and run several linear programs with $q\approx 10^6$, which lies at the computational limit of what the current best linear programming solvers can accomplish in a reasonable time frame.
 For some reason which is unclear to us, the $+1$ uncertainty principle consistently seems to be computationally harder than the $-1$ uncertainty principle.